 Establishing discharge-focused action planning for patients in a mental health trust

-The PSC Performance team supported South London and Maudsley NHS Foundation Trust to kickstart a “right care, right place, right time” transformation programme by implementing a blueprint for more discharge-focused action planning on its inpatient wards.
+Our Transformation team supported South London and Maudsley NHS Foundation Trust to kickstart a “right care, right place, right time” transformation programme by implementing a blueprint for more discharge-focused action planning on its inpatient wards.